bombasticSlacks/Aspirant/Game/Adventurers.md

 * A wild horse [Mount](Mounts) with 1 mobility, 1 toughness, 1 combat.
 * $Silver = 50 + 10 * Total\ XP$

 You may now, with any remaining money, purchase any equipment your character desires.
 All equipment should be purchased at full price as though it were commissioned.
-If you wish to upgrade a piece of gear you were given for free you only need to pay the difference in comissioning.
+If you wish to upgrade a piece of gear you were given for free, you only need to pay the difference in commissioning.

-You also at any point during purchasing get 5 [Downtime Activities](Activities#Downtime%20Activity) with which you can either make money, craft equipment, or do something else relevant.
+You also, at any point during purchasing get 5 [Downtime Activities](Activities#Downtime%20Activity) with which you can either make money, craft equipment, or do something else relevant.
 They don't need to all be done at once.
 > So you could craft an item you then buy some stuff to upgrade.

 ### Finalize Your Character
 Finally calculate your character other [Additional Attributes](Stats#Additional%20Attributes) and make note of your items and abilities.

+If you have any unspent XP you start with an additional $5 \times unspent\ XP$ silver